ncoghlan/misc/notes/python3/questions_and_answers.rst

 <https://mail.python.org/pipermail/python-ideas/2011-December/012993.html>`__
-that Python 3 might need a new type to better handle some of the use cases that could be handled by the Python 2 ``str`` type, but have been deemed out of scape for the Python 3 ``bytes`` type.
+that Python 3 might need a new type to better handle some of the use cases that could be handled by the Python 2 ``str`` type, but have been deemed out of scope for the Python 3 ``bytes`` type.
 Unfortunately, it has proven close to impossible to get people to start thinking in terms of a *new extension type* (preferably one starting life outside the standard library) rather than repeating the mantra "please make the Python 3 ``bytes`` type a